Skip to main content

 Care at Kapiʻolani

-• Kapiolani treats more than 45,000 patients a year for emergencies, over two-thirds of whom are children
+• Kapiʻolani treats more than 45,000 emergency patients a year, over two-thirds of whom are children

-• Kapiolani has a team of board-certified pediatric emergency medicine physicians
+• We have a team of board-certified pediatric emergency medicine physicians

 Care at Pali Momi